top of page

 Alongside film, music ran in parallel.
 I produced tracks, promoted club nights and spent a lot of time in spaces where sound and rhythm were the main event.
 One of my first jobs out of university was working as a live vision mixer in a large club, creating visuals for moving screens.

 Around that time, I came across an advert for a trainee creative role at the BBC.
 Getting the job felt like a rare moment of alignment.
 My time there was formative.
-I was making trails across BBC channels and UKTV, moving quickly between genres, audiences and tones.
+I was making trails across BBC and UKTV channels, moving quickly between genres, audiences and tones.
 By the time I left, BBC Broadcast had become Red Bee Media.
 I walked out with a handful of awards and straight into Channel 5.

 At Channel 5, I helped build and shape an in-house commercial department, writing and directing campaigns, sponsorships and idents.
 It was innovative, fast-paced and hands-on.
 We made high-end work on tight budgets, while helping the sales team sell multi-channel airtime packages that came with heavily reduced, and sometimes free, commercial production.